Find Cheap Homeowners Insurance Quotes in Your Area

 While affordable rates certainly take priority for many home insurance shoppers, it doesn't matter how cheap your insurance is if you can't get coverage when you need it.
 We focused our search for affordable coverage on insurers who met our minimum standards for effective coverage, dependable service and financial strength.
 Find out which companies provide the best cheap home insurance, or compare your local options with the tool above.

 When everything is going well, it can be difficult to see the value of homeowners insurance — but in the event of an accident or disaster, you'll want reliable service and sufficient coverage to recover your losses.
 We compared quotes from a selection of companies to help you find home insurance that's not only affordable but also effective.

 Cheapest insurer for most homeowners: Travelers

-- A.M.
-Best Rating: A- to A++ (varies by state)
+- AM Best Financial Strength Rating: A- (Excellent) to A++ (Superior) (varies by state)

 - J.D.
-Power Rank: 23rd of 27 home insurers
+Power rank: 16th out of 23 home insurers

-- Unique Value: Cheapest home insurance rates overall
+- Unique value: Cheapest home insurance rates overall

 Ultimately, we find that Travelers home insurance is the best place to start comparing rates for your policy, but it shouldn't be the only insurer you check.
 Other large insurers — or even local companies — might offer both a decent rate and solid service.